-- one minute of keypad inactivity

-- the keyfob UNLOCK button is pressed.

-- the ignition is turned to the ON position
+- one minute of keypad inactivitythe keyfob UNLOCK button is pressed. - the ignition is turned to the ON position

-- a key turned to the UNLOCK position on the driver's door (if the vehicle is equipped with Perimeter Anti-Theft)

 Unlocking the doors and liftgate or the liftgate window with the keyless entry system

 The driver's door must be unlocked before any other.
 If more than five seconds pass between pressing numbers, enter the code again.
 The system has shut down if the keypad light is out.
 If the keyless entry system does not work, use the key or remote entry transmitter(s).